Ménière's disease is a condition of the inner ear that causes sudden attacks of:

-A GP may recommend a medication called betahistine to help reduce the frequency and severity of attacks of Ménière's disease.
+A GP may recommend a medicine called betahistine to help reduce the frequency and severity of attacks of Ménière's disease.

 Betahistine is thought to reduce the pressure of the fluid in your inner ear, relieving symptoms of hearing loss, tinnitus and vertigo.

 There's not much proof that changes to your diet can help.

 But some people claim their symptoms improve by:

 - eating a low-salt diet